-It’s small… roughly the size of the state of Indiana, which leads people to believe that they can zip from one place to another quickly and “see it all” in a week to 10 day long trip.
+It’s small… roughly the size of the state of Indiana, which leads people to believe that they can zip from one place to another quickly and “see it all” in a week to 10 day long trip on their Ireland vacation.

 First Visit to Ireland Itinerary